3D Printing: Print Your Model!

 Your 3D model.
 We encourage you to bring your own 3D model - your own creation or downloaded from an online 3D model repository - on a USB drive.
 The 3D model must be saved in STL or 3MF file formats.
 You can also use our laptops to download any digital files saved online.
 If you haven't yet settled on a model to print, we will provide a practice file you can prepare for printing.

 3D Printing Filament (Optional).
 Groundworks has an open materials policy.
 This means patrons can buy and use their own filament with our 3D printer.
 However, the quality of materials can vary from brand to brand.
-Please consult the Choosing the Best Filament blog post to learn more about the different types of filament available, and brands that have ready-to-print presets in PrusaSlicer.
-Groundworks also has some PLA filament on hand and costs $2.00 for up to one hour of printing and $1.00 for each additional hour.
+Please consult the Step 5: Choosing the Best Filament blog post to learn more about the different types of filament available, and brands that have ready-to-print presets in PrusaSlicer.
+Groundworks also has some PLA filament on hand and costs $1.00/hour of printing.
 Please contact Groundworks with questions or recommendations.

 What to Expect During Your 1-1 Appointment